Converting Algebraic Circuits to R1CS (Rank One Constraint System)

 Addition is free

-You’ve probably heard the statement “addition is free” in the context of ZK Snarks.
+You’ve probably heard the statement “addition is free” in the context of ZK-SNARKs.
 What that means is we don’t have to create an additional constraint when we have an addition operation.

 We could write the above formula as

-But that would make our r1cs larger than it needs to be.
+but that would make our R1CS larger than it needs to be.

-Hence, our witness vector has the form [1, out, x, y], so our matrix A and B will be
+Our witness vector has the form [1, z, x, y], so our matrix $\mathbf{L}$, $\mathbf{R}$, and $\mathbf{O}$ are as follows:

 Again, let’s do some unit tests on our math: